Towards understanding CG and GMRES through examples: The GMRES Method

-\emph{Setup:} The first example is a variation of the \emph{Frank matrix}, which is a test matrix of upper Hessenberg form that can be generated by {\tt gallery('frank',N,N)} in MATLAB.
+\emph{Setup:} The first example is a variation of the \emph{Frank matrix}, which is a test matrix of upper Hessenberg form generated by {\tt gallery('frank',N,N)} in MATLAB.
 We ``flip'' this matrix and consider